-The following table gives the breakdown of estimated expenditures in the original budget for the fiscal year 2016 for the Metropolis' General Account (as percentage of the total estimated original budget):
+The following table gives the breakdown of estimated expenditures in the original budget for the fiscal year 2017 for the Metropolis' General Account (as percentage of the total estimated original budget):

-FY2016 Estimated in Original Budget
+Estimated in Original Budget

 (%)

-Payroll-related expenses 22.5%
+Payroll-related expenses 22.6%

-Investment expenses 15.6
+Subsidies 16.5

-Financial adjustment grant for special wards ^(a) 13.9
+Investment expenses 15.4

-Expenditure for Public Bonds 6.2
+Financial adjustment grant for special wards (a) 13.7

-Others ^(b) 41.7
+Expenditure for Public Bonds.
+7.2

-(a) The Metropolis posts the financial adjustment grant for special wards as an expenditure based on the Local Autonomy Act, through which a portion of certain tax revenues received by the Metropolis are transferred to the 23 special wards and are allocated with the goal of adjusting the imbalances of financial strength among the special wards and ensuring the continued provision of public services by the special wards.
+Others (b) 24.6

-(b) "Others" include money drawn for the Public Enterprise Accounts, subsidies and loans, among others.
+- (a) The Metropolis posts the financial adjustment grant for special wards as an expenditure based on the Local Autonomy Act, through which a portion of certain tax revenues received by the Metropolis are transferred to the 23 special wards and are allocated with the goal of adjusting the imbalances of financial strength among the special wards and ensuring the continued provision of public services by the special wards. - (b) "Others" include loans, non-personnel expenses and money drawn for the Public Enterprise Accounts, among others.

-As the above table shows, the estimated proportion of the Metropolis' total expenditure attributable to mandatory spending, i.e., payroll-related expenses and expenditure for public bonds, in the Metropolis' original budget for the fiscal year 2016 is 28.8 per cent.
-According to the MIC, the comparable ratio for all other local public bodies in Japan is 38.6 per cent. (calculated based on the weighted average of all local governments in Japan, including the Metropolis).
+As the above table shows, the estimated proportion of the Metropolis' total expenditure attributable to mandatory spending, i.e., payroll-related expenses and expenditure for public bonds, in the Metropolis' original budget for the fiscal year 2017 is 29.7 per cent.
+According to the MIC, the comparable ratio for all other local public bodies in Japan is 38.0 per cent. (calculated based on the weighted average of all local governments in Japan, including the Metropolis).
 The Metropolis' relatively low mandatory expenses ratio, together with a substantial portion of expenses that can be adjusted based on the Metropolis' policy priorities, such as investment expenses, provide the Metropolis with substantial flexibility in its fiscal management.

 In July 1999, the Metropolis developed its administrative and fiscal reform covering the period from the fiscal year 2000 to the fiscal year 2003 reflecting the effect of the prolonged economic stagnation and the unavoidable transformation of its fiscal structure.
 Further, in October 2003, the Metropolis developed its second administrative and fiscal reform covering the period from the fiscal year 2004 to the fiscal year 2006.
 As a result of these reforms, the level of spending in administrative activities was held down since the fiscal year 2000.
-In addition, there have been efforts to improve efficiency and effectiveness and to strictly verify each policy since achieving the administrative activities has maintained a relatively stable level despite fluctuations in tax revenues, and the Metropolis has provided stable administrative services throughout the periods.
+In addition, there have been efforts to improve efficiency and effectiveness and to strictly verify each policy since achieving the administrative and fiscal reform.
+Through planned utilisation of funds and the issuance of debts, spending in administrative activities has maintained a relatively stable level despite fluctuations in tax revenues, and the Metropolis has provided stable administrative services throughout the periods.